x39826/free-group-collaboration-platform/README.md

 each resource must also have the corresponding requirements

-good demand, good resources, such collaboration will be healthy to run down.
+good needs, good resources, such collaborations will be healthy to run down.